k2view-academy/K2View-Academy/community/spotlight/20210826_fabric_java_lib.md

 To use it you will need:

-- A project IB, Dataset and table on Big Query accessible from this [link](https://console.cloud.google.com/iam-admin)
+- A project IB, Dataset and a table on Big Query accessible from this [link](https://console.cloud.google.com/iam-admin)
 - A Json credentials file needed to authenticate your connection to Big Query -Install the libs in the Fabric home libs directory - avaialble from [maven repository](https://mvnrepository.com/artifact/com.google.cloud/gcloud-java-bigquery)
   -The Fabric library - InsertToBigQuery_lib.k2export file available [here]()